 Description: Chemistry and technology of the cereal grains.
 Post-harvest processing and utilization for food and feed.
 Current industrial processes and practices, and the theoretical basis for these operations.

-Description: Occurrence, growth, and mycotoxin production of molds in human foods, animal feeds, and the human environment.
-Spoilage, mycotoxin production conditions, toxicity, and pathological effects.
-Culture media, methods and techniques for enumerating and identifying molds, analytical methods for mycotoxins, and effects of food and feed processing on mycotoxin stability.
+Description: The role of fungi in human food, including edible and poisonous mushrooms, fungi used in food processing (especially yeasts), and the occurrence, growth, and mycotoxin production of molds in human foods, animal feeds, and the human environment.
+Methods and techniques for culturing, enumerating and identifying molds, yeasts, and mushrooms.
+Analytical methods for mycotoxins, and effects of food and feed processing on mycotoxin stability.

 Description: Conduct independent research and study meat industry problems in processing, production, storage, and preparation of meat and meat products.